 Note to Fig. 1 : The blue line is used for a sensor at sea level, and the red line for a sensor at 4.5 km of altitude.
 The channels measured by the instruments are marked in grey.

+Figure 2 shows the sensitivity of millimeter and sub-millimeter frequencies to atmospheric temperature and water vapour variations between 1 and 275 GHz.
+The water vapour and oxygen resonance spectral lines are indicated in the figure as well.

+Figure 2

+Atmospheric opacity in frequency range 1-275 GHz